jenwilson521/ToxDTIEngine/README.md

 - The data/ folder contains both raw and processed drug-target interaction data:
   - raw_data/: Contains raw DTI data from various databases.
+  - processed_data/: Contains processed DTI data that is ready for analysis.
   - The 'DrugToxicity_data.txt' file in the 'data/raw_data/' folder is the dataset we used for our analysis, consisting of pairs of drugs and their associated side effects obtained from drug labels.
-  - processed_data/: Contains processed DTI data ready for analysis.

 - To preprocess the data:
   ```bash